Both sides claim big wins as Ethiopia fighting enters third week

 In an interview with German television network DW on Tuesday, Defence Minister Kenea Yadeta said the conflict would end "probably within less than 10 to 15 days."

-But diplomats say it is far from clear federal forces will be able to secure a quick victory.
+But diplomats say it is far from clear that federal forces can secure a swift victory, especially as fighting shifts from lowlands to more mountainous terrain.

-The TPLF has considerable military assets and an estimated 250,000 troops fighting on mountainous terrain they know well.
+The TPLF has considerable military assets and an estimated 250,000 troops, including a paramilitary force and local militia.

 Ethiopia's military is estimated at 150,000 troops, a figure that does not include special forces and militias.